broadinstitute/horsefish/scripts/tdr/migration_tool/README.md

 ##### Description
     Takes a TDR dataset or snapshot as input and creates a copy of the data in a new TDR dataset, based on a configuration provided by the user.
 In general, the steps this script will follow are:
         1. Create a new dataset in the specified TDR cloud based on the schema, properties, and policies of the original TDR object (with an option for the user to override the properties and policies of the target dataset as desired).
-        2. Add the TDR service account for the new dataset as a reader on the original TDR object.
+        2. Add the TDR service account for the new dataset to the original TDR object with the minimum permissions needed.
         3. For each table in the original TDR object, pull out the records and preprocess for ingestion into the new TDR dataset.
 This includes rebuilding fileref objects for fileref fields in the original TDR object.
         4. Optionally write out the preprocessed records to the appropriate cloud for ingest into the new TDR dataset.
         4. Ingest the preprocessed records into the new TDR dataset.